jayrbolton/ui-system-proto-tmp/README.md

 Data constructors and functions over data can live in their own files and their own modules and can be reused for different views.
 The principles are:
 * State and domain logic can be decoupled from views -- the same set of state functions can be represented by a bunch of different views
 * The same type of state object could be constructed in many different ways by many functions --- we are not bound to a single constructor function
-* The same logic function can take different types of state objects, as long as they have some of the same attributes
+* The same logic function can take different types of state objects, as long as the states have common attributes.

 ### Views